hyperledger-labs/cc-tools-doc/docs/Assets.md

 # Assets

-Os assets (ou ativos do Blockchain) representam as informações que serão utilizadas pelo ledger do Blockchain (**Hyperledger Fabric Channel**)
+Blockchain assets represent the information that will be used by the Blockchain ledger (**Hyperledger Fabric Channel**)

-A grosso modo, um asset pode ser comparado a uma tabela de um banco de dados relacional.
+Roughly speaking, an asset can be compared to a table in a relational database.

-E tal como nos bancos dados, os assets são formados por propriedades, sendo que algumas delas podem fazer parte de um conjunto de chaves desse ativo.
-Cada propriedade pode ter um tipo de dado específico, como string, number, boolean, etc.
+And just like in databases, assets are formed by properties, some of which can be part of a set of keys for that asset.
+Each property can have a specific data type, such as string, number, boolean, etc.

-Um asset também pode ser um **Hyperledger Fabric Private Data**, na qual o conteúdo das informações são gravados em um bases externas ao channel e apenas um subconjunto das organizações recebem esses dados, configurando capacidade de leitura.
+An asset can also be a **Hyperledger Fabric Private Data**, in which the information content is recorded in a transient database outside the ledger and only a subset of organizations receive this data, configuring readability.

-Para o repositório cc-tools-demo, 4 assets (sendo que um deles é um private data)
+For the cc-tools-demo repository, there are 4 assets (one of which is a private data)

 - Person
 - Book
 - Library
 - Secret (private data)

-Para uso da biblioteca GoLedger CC-Tools, a definição dos assets é feito na pasta **chaincode/assettypes**
+In order to use **GoLedger CC-Tools** library, the assets definition is done in the **chaincode/assettypes** folder

-A seguir está lista de arquivos
+Here follow the list of files:

     chaincode/
         assettypes/     # asset folders